rav3ndust/nightshadeNix/README.md

 ![image](https://user-images.githubusercontent.com/35274771/220030006-b0999e0c-ded6-4def-9ed1-489c1d04707c.png)
 ###### An elegant, minimal tiling window manager for the power-user.

-For those who would like a more minimal and automateed environment for their computing, there is **i3**!
+For those who would like a more minimal and automated environment for their computing, there is **i3**!
 It automatically tiles your windows for you, so you don't have to worry about window management - just handling your work!

 It runs smooth and stable, and uses very little of your precious system resources.
 It looks sharp and it's packed with some of these features: